Four injured in Evesham suspected gas explosion

 - Published

-Four people have been taken to hospital following a suspected gas explosion in Worcestershire.
+Four people have been treated for injuries following a suspected gas explosion in Worcestershire.

-Emergency services were called to the incident at a property on Hemmingway, Evesham, shortly after 17:00 GMT.
+Emergency services were called to a property on Hemmingway, Evesham, shortly after 17:00 GMT on Tuesday.

+Ten neighbouring properties were evacuated as a precaution and a cordon was set up, said West Mercia Police.

+Sandra Cox, who lives nearby, described hearing an "almighty bang" and feeling her whole house shake.

 The road remains closed with a police cordon in place.